 And it paid off.

 Today Samsung is by far the strongest Android device manufacturer for the enterprise due to their early efforts and not only that, they’re the most-supported Android manufacturer for EMM solutions.
-Other manufacturers have since added APIs to try and compete but compared to Samsung with Knox (SAFE) and Knox Premium, there’s really no comparison.
+Other manufacturers added APIs to try and compete but compared to Samsung with Knox (SAFE) and Knox Premium, there’s really no comparison.

 The downside is how Samsung deploy their APIs; the more expensive devices tend to get the newest versions of Knox, while the mid-market and budget have to endure older versions, occasionally causing confusion (if they’re all 2017 models, why don’t they all have the same management capabilities?) and often meaning the newest EMM functionality won’t work with the cheaper devices as well (if at all).